A Global History of Money

 Drawing on a remarkable range of primary and secondary sources, Kuroda reveals that cash transactions were not confined to dealings between people occupying different roles in the division of labour (for example shopkeepers and farmers), rather that peasants were in fact great users of cash, even in transactions between themselves.
-The book presents a new categorisation framework for aligning exchange transactions with money usage choices.
+The book presents a new categorization framework for aligning exchange transactions with money usage choices.

-This fascinating monograph will be of great interest to advanced students and researchers of economic history, financial history, global history, and monetary studies.
+This fascinating monograph will be of great interest to advanced students and researchers of economic history, financial history, global history and monetary studies.

 Introduction Part 1 Exchanges Generate Money Locally 1.
 Peasants, Marketplace, and Money 2.
 Stagnant Currencies and Stratified Markets Part 2 A Global History of Monetary Delocalization 3.
 The Ignition of Monetary Delocalization: An Unexpected Remnant of the Mongolian Regime, c.1300 4.
 The World Diversified and Stratified: Three Paths after the Global Silver March, c.1600 5.
 Nationalised Money: The Backstage of the International Gold Standard Regime, c.1900 Conclusion: Money as a Social Circuit